n2tr0n/n2-alphastrike-tools/README.md

 > "Action served hot, at muzzle velocity!"

-A modern, streamlined toolkit for Alpha Strike Hex Play.
+A collection of tools for Battletech: Alpha Strike

 ---

 ## 🚀 Project Status
 This project is in early development.
-Features and UI are evolving rapidly—feedback and contributions are welcome!
+Features and UI are evolving, feedback and contributions are welcome!

 ---